-Demeter is a world wide
+Demeter is a world

-50 countries that food or product
+consumers in over 50 countries that food or product

 Dynamic Farming and Gardening Association is the

 certifier in New Zealand.
 (The Association registered

 Demeter as a certification trademark in 1984.)

 Inspectors visit the operators (farmers and

 their methods.
 A committee of assessors then decides

 whether to grant certification.
 Most committee members

 are experienced biodynamic farmers and/or processors.